-The New Forest around Lyndhurst (4), Hampshire.
-Location map
+The New Forest around Lyndhurst, Hampshire

 This is part of Bolderwood Ornamental Drive, following an old coaching route west of Lyndhurst, which features many non-indigenous species of tree.
 There are certainly some impressive trees along this road.